RGarrett93/hassio-ecoflow-mqtt-decoder/DOCS.md

 ---

-## Exmaple of an Home Assistant automation for adjusting Power Limit with a Shelly 3EM locally
+## Exmaple of an Home Assistant automation for adjusting Power Limit with a Shelly 3EM

 ```
 alias: "PS**** Power Load Adjustment "